cyclosproject/ng-swagger-gen/README.md

 - Each tag generates a service class;
 - Operations that don't declare an id have an id generated.
 However, it is recommended that all operations define an id;
-- Two versions are generated for each service operation: one returning `Observable<HttpResponse<T>>` (the method is suffixed with `Response`) and another one returning `Observable<T>`.
-Previous versions generated `Promises` instead, but as of version 0.9+, and refactored support to Angular 5 / `HttpClient`, `Observable`s are returned instead, as they are more flexible.
+- Two methods are generated for each service operation: one returning `Observable<HttpResponse<T>>` (the method is suffixed with `Response`) and another one returning `Observable<T>`;
-  Actually, those still preferring promises can just call the `Observable.toPromise()` method;
+- This generator may not cover all corner cases of the Swagger 2.0 specification;
+- OpenAPI 3.0 is not supported, but may be added in the future;
 - Probably many more.

 ## Requirements